 Achievements in Ignorance: Both Fighter and Black Belt can break the laws of physics simply through being too stupid to understand them.

 The defeat of Chaos is even worse.
 He gets killed offscreen (not even a good distance away, just barely offscreen) by one character who had been missing for a while and three characters who had NEVER SHOWN UP BEFORE THAT POINT.
-Note that this was done to resolve a Brick Joke that had been set up NINE YEARS PRIOR.
+This was done to resolve a Brick Joke that had been set up nine years earlier.

 Fighter: ...After we brutally murdered her son, banished her husband to hell, and tore up her driveway.

 Artifact Title: Originally, the comic was to have consisted of a rotating series of sprite comics based on various NES-era games, hence the title 8-Bit Theater.
 As it turned out, the Final Fantasy comic was the only one that ended up actually getting made.
 He created one other he used as filler.

 Art Shift: Happens multiple times over the course of the series, often for one panel gags: Thief sneak attacking an orc, Black Mage laughing at Thief when he thinks he's escaped his contracts forever, Black Mage experiencing the Goblin Punch, Sarda Mind Raping the Dark Warriors, whenever Black Mage contemplates the hotness of White Mage, and finally, the entirety of the epilogue.